Meet the team behind the Mayfield Festival of Music and the Arts.

 Steve has been chairman of the Mayfield Festival since 2017.

 He is married to Lucy, a Mexican national, and lived in Mexico for 5 years.
 On returning to the UK he set up home in Mayfield in 1982.
 He has a daughter, who was born in Mexico, and a son born in Mayfield.

 As a Mayfield resident he soon started helping with the Festival; initially on the ‘set-up’ team moving chairs and putting up the staging.
 This progressed to welcoming the performers and coordinating the operational activities.

 His career has been in IT and insurance, working in the Tunbridge Wells based insurance company NPI for 20 years.
 He had intended living in Mayfield for a year or two until he got to know the area but the beauty of East Sussex, and this village in particular, captivated him and he has stayed here ever since.

 Jonnie Jones, Artistic Coordinator and Finance Director

 Jonnie’s first job during summer holidays was at Margate’s Dreamland encouraging huge numbers of Mods and Rockers and trippers to play bingo.
 A design company supplying stores throughout the world including Carnaby Street and Habitat took him to the mid 80’s since when he has been accountant and finance director for a variety of businesses.
-His biggest disappointment was failing the interview to become the head of public relation at the Royal Festival Hall in 1966.
+His biggest disappointment was failing the interview to become the head of public relations at the Royal Festival Hall in 1966.
 But loving music as an amateur has probably been more fulfilling than being within the industry.
-Having that, with Jenny his wife, five children, fifteen grandchildren and five great grandchildren keeps him happy and busy!
+Having said that, Jenny his wife, five children, fifteen grandchildren and six great grandchildren keep him happy and busy!